This is a complete guide to the Atkins Diet Plan 2020.

 Manage Your Stress

-If you are following a strict diet, exercising regularly but still can’t manage to lose these extra pounds that might be because of the high stress your body is subjected to.
+If you are following a strict diet, exercising regularly but still can’t manage to lose these extra pounds, then this is because of the high stress your body is forced to.

-You need to make sure that your body is functioning optimally and that your hormonal environment is favorable.
+You have to make sure that your body is functioning optimally and that your hormonal environment is in your favor.

-Being stressed all the time keeps the body in a constant state of “fight or flight” — with elevated levels of stress hormones like cortisol.
+Being stressed all the time keeps the body in a constant state of “fight or flight” — with increased levels of stress hormones like cortisol.

-Having elevated levels of cortisol may increase your hunger and cravings for fast food.
+Having increased levels of cortisol may raise your hunger up and make you crave for junk food.